vadimsva/waitMe/README.md

 <br>

 Plugins are easy to implement for css animations and easy to include in your html and css code.
-This plugi consists various animation effects to include in your webpage codes.
+This plugin consists various animation effects to include in your webpage codes.
 It supports and works on all browsers.

 Documentation